tsuereth/example-devcontainer-vcpkg-crosscompile/README.md

 ![projectcode changeterminal](README-images/projectcode-changeterminal.png)

-Now, from a command shell inside the Dev Container, run `vcpkg new --application` to initialize vcpkg; this fetches some scripts and data from vcpkg's most-recent [git version](https://github.com/microsoft/vcpkg).
+Now, from a command shell inside the Dev Container, run `vcpkg new --application` to initialize vcpkg.
+This fetches some scripts and data from vcpkg's most-recent [git version](https://github.com/microsoft/vcpkg).

 ![projectcode vcpkgnew](README-images/projectcode-vcpkgnew.png)

-This will produce two new files in the current directory: a default `vcpkg-configuration.json` which records that vcpkg git version and port registry info; and an empty `vcpkg.json` describing project settings like dependencies (which haven't been added yet).
+This will generate two new files in the current directory: a default `vcpkg-configuration.json` which records that vcpkg git version and port registry info; and an empty `vcpkg.json` describing project settings like dependencies (which haven't been added yet).

 `vcpkg-configuration.json`
 ```json